 Shinjuku

-We stayed in Shinjuku while in Tokyo, and we absolutely loved it!
+We stayed in Shinjuku twise during our visits to Tokyo, and we absolutely loved it.

-With its towering skyscrapers, endless shopping and entertainment options, and Shinjuku Station, which allows easy access anywhere in and outside of metropolitan Tokyo, it’s an excellent base for exploring Tokyo.
+With its towering skyscrapers, endless shopping and entertainment options, and Shinjuku Station, which allows easy access anywhere in and outside of metropolitan Tokyo, it’s an excellent base for exploring the city.

-The Shinjuku Station, one of the busiest railway stations in the world, can be challenging to navigate at first, but with staff assistance, it’s seamless and fast.
-The station is wheelchair-accessible, but not all exits are equipped with elevators.
+Shinjuku Station, one of the busiest railway stations in the world, can be challenging to navigate at first, but with staff assistance, it’s seamless and fast.
+The station is wheelchair accessible, but not all exits are equipped with elevators.
 I’d suggest asking for assistance at the gate every time.

 Kabukicho is an entertainment district in East Shinjuku known for its nightlife, bars, clubs, restaurants, adult entertainment, and the famous red-light district.